in-toto/witness/docs/concepts/config.md

-## Witness Configuration
+# Witness Configuration

-TestifySec Witness looks for the configuration file `.witness.yaml` in the current directory.
+Witness looks for the configuration file `.witness.yaml` in the current directory.

 Any values in the configuration file will be overridden by the command line arguments.